Meet the team: Cottar's 1920s camp is owned by Calvin and Louise Cottar (right).

 Cottars 1920s Camp: Our full report

-Cottar’s tents comprise six twin- or double-bedded tents and four double-sized family tents in a separate area.
+The tents comprise six twin- or double-bedded tents and four double-sized family tents in a separate area.
 They all follow the same 1920s theme.
-Each is furnished with a large double or two twin four poster beds draped in mosquito netting, with dark wood furniture.
+Each is furnished with a large double four-poster bed or twin four-poster beds draped in mosquito netting, with dark wood furniture.
 Old pictures, campaign furniture and brass gramophones set the scene.

-Activities at Cottar’s 1920s Camp include day and night drives, safari walks, village visits and bush meals.
-River swimming and fishing can also be arranged and there is a spa offering various treatments at additional cost, though a complimentary massage is offered to every tent during the course of your stay.
+Activities at Cottar’s 1920s Camp include day and night game drives, safari walks, village visits and bush meals.
+River swimming and fishing can also be arranged and there's a spa offering various treatments at additional cost, though a complimentary massage is offered to every tent during the course of your stay.

 Our viewCottar’s is certainly one of the best camps in the Mara.
-With three gold guides (the most at any property in Kenya) and its own private concession to explore, its activities won’t disappoint.
-So although it is no longer the most stylish and luxurious option in the Maasai Mara region (having been overtaken by one or two newer camps in recent years), for the guiding and wilderness safari experience, as well as for its general atmosphere and facilities, we still think it's worth its relatively high price tag.
+With three gold guides (the most at any property in Kenya) and its own private concession, the Ol Derikesi Conservancy, to explore, the activities here will not disappoint.
+Thus, although no longer the most stylish and luxurious option in the Maasai Mara region (having been overtaken by one or two newer camps in recent years), for the guiding and wilderness safari experience, as well as for its general atmosphere and facilities, we still think Cottar's is worth the relatively high price tag.

 Ideal length of stay: 3 nights-plus

 Directions: Cottar's 1920s Camp is a 10-minute drive from Cottar's airstrip, or around 2 hours from the busier Keekorok airstrip.
-Only one local airline flies to the former, whereas all of them fly to Keekorok.
+One local airline flies to Cottar's airstrip, the rest to Keekorok.

 Accessible by: Fly-and-Transfer